google-deepmind/mujoco/doc/XMLreference.rst

 **visual** (*)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| This element is is one-to-one correspondence with the low level structure mjVisual contained in the field mjModel.vis
+| This element is in one-to-one correspondence with the low level structure mjVisual contained in the field mjModel.vis
   of mjModel.
 The settings here affect the visualizer, or more precisely the abstract phase of visualization which
   yields a list of geometric entities for subsequent rendering.
 The settings here are global, in contrast with the
   element-specific visual settings.
 The global and element-specific settings refer to non-overlapping properties.
 Some